hyperfield/pyappexec/README.md

   <img src="docs/logo-256.png" alt="PyAppExec logo" width="128" height="128">
 </div>

 PyAppExec is a cross-platform bootstrapper that prepares a Python application for end users.
 It locates (or installs) a suitable Python interpreter, provisions an isolated virtual environment, downloads any third-party tooling you bundle, installs Python dependencies, and finally launches your target script - all driven by a simple `.ini` file specification.
+For a friendlier setup flow, PyAppExec ships a companion installer with a graphical interface that auto-detects your project layout, copies the launcher into place, generates a tailored `.ini` you can fine-tune, and produces ready-to-ship launcher folders for Windows/Linux or a branded `.app` bundle with your icon on macOS.

 - [Overview](#overview)
 - [Key Features](#key-features)